 CHIS 563: The African-American in the United States to 1877.

-3 credits Study of the social, economic, political and cultural development of African Americans in the United States.
+Study of the social, economic, political and cultural development of African Americans in the United States through Reconstruction.

 CHIS 564: The African-American in the United States Since 1877.
-3 credits A continuation of CHIS 563.